uccser/cs-unplugged/docs/source/getting_started/index.rst

   This project adheres to the Contributor Covenant code of conduct.
   By participating, you are expected to uphold this code.
   Please read our :doc:`Code of Conduct <code_of_conduct>` before continuing.
-  You can report unacceptable behavior to `csse-education-research@canterbury.ac.nz <mailto:csse-education-research@canterbury.ac.nz>`_
+  You can report unacceptable behaviour to `csse-education-research@canterbury.ac.nz <mailto:csse-education-research@canterbury.ac.nz>`_

 .. toctree::